tenstorrent/tt-metal/docs/source/examples/dram_loopback.rst

   engine's work
 * A DRAM buffer that will be written to with output data

-for a total of 3.
 Let's create the L1 buffer first.
-We attach L1 buffer data to program data.

 .. code-block:: cpp